By Patrisha Tatum

 7 Tips for Dealing with a Very Different Christmas

-Christmas will be very different for most of us this year.
+Christmas — and every holiday — will be very different for most of us this year.
 Whether you have a “safe circle” family gathering or a family Zoom, there may be some difficult moments amid the holiday joy.

-Many people have lost someone special this year or face unresolved family conflict that tends to bubble up at this time of year.
+Many people have lost someone special this year or face unresolved family conflict that tends to bubble up at the holidays.

 How do you prepare your family to have the most peaceful holiday possible?
 Try discussing these seven things in advance.